Eugen Herrigel: Writings

-Herrigel died in 1955.
+Herrigel died in 1955 in Partenkirchen.
 Among his papers were found voluminous notes on various aspects of Zen.
-These notes were selected and edited by Hermann Tausend in collaboration with Gusty L. Herrigel, the author's wife (who studied Japanese flower arranging) and were published in German under the title Der Zen-Weg.
-This version was revised and edited by Alan Watts in 1960 and published by Vintage Press as The Method of Zen.
+These notes were selected and edited by Hermann Tausend in collaboration with Gusty L. Herrigel, the author's wife (who studied Japanese flower arranging) and were published in German with the title Der Zen-Weg (The Zen-Way).
+This version was revised and edited by Alan Watts in 1960 and published by Vintage Press as The Method Of Zen.

 Dispute

-Yamada Shōji has demonstrated that Herrigel's teacher, Awa Kenzō, never practiced Zen or even studied under a Zen master.
+Yamada Shōji has demonstrated that Herrigel's teacher, Awa Kenzō, never practiced Zen or even studied with a Zen master.
 While John Stevens has reproduced a photograph of a calligraphy by Awa that reads "The Bow and Zen are One.", Yamada quotes Awa's biographer Sakurai Yasunosuke, who wrote "While Kenzō used the phrase 'the bow and Zen are one' and used philosophical language of Mahāyāna Buddhism in particular to describe shadō, he did not approve of Zen unconditionally."
-Rather, Kenzō was focused on establishing his own religion of archery and claimed he was doing missionary work in promoting it.
+Rather, Kenzō emphasized establishing his own religion of archery and claimed he was doing missionary work in promoting it.
 Herrigel either intentionally or inadvertently misinterpreted Awa's teachings as an expression of Zen.

 Herrigel himself never really learned the Japanese language and instead relied on interpreters, who have since confessed that they seldom understood Awa's cryptic phrases.
-Much of Herrigel's understanding of Zen appears to have derived from the writings of D.T.
-Suzuki, the great lay popularizer of Zen Buddhism in the west.
-Suzuki himself seems to have initially agreed with Herrigel's analysis, having written the introduction to the post-war edition of Zen in the Art of Archery, but he later wrote that "Herrigel is trying to get to Zen, but he hasn't grasped Zen itself".
+Much of Herrigel's understanding of Zen seems to have derived from the writings of D.T.
+Suzuki, the great lay popularizer of Zen Buddhism in the West.
+Suzuki himself seems to have agreed initially with Herrigel's analysis, having written the introduction to an edition of Zen in the Art of Archery, but he wrote later that "Herrigel is trying to get to Zen, but he hasn't grasped Zen itself".
+Stevens, in his biography and compilation of Kenzō's writings, dismisses these objections : 'More preposterous is the argument that Kenzo’s understanding of Zen was faulty because, it seems, Kenzo never did formal meditation or was certified by a Zen teacher.
+This is a gross misunderstanding of what Zen is meant to be.'

-Volker Zotz revealed in his book, Auf den glückseligen Inseln, on Buddhism and German Culture, that Eugen Herrigel was a strong supporter of the Nazi party.
-For his involvement in Nazism he was forbidden to teach at the University for three years after 1945.
+Volker Zotz revealed in his book, Auf den glückseligen Inseln, concerning Buddhism and German culture, that Eugen Herrigel was a strong advocate of the Nazi party.
+For his involvement with Nazism he was forbidden to teach at the University for three years after 1945.